-If you live in a rural area and your home is not connected to the mains drainage you are likely to have a septic tank.
-Its purpose is to treat the waste water from your property and maybe several adjoining properties.
-It is up to you and your neighbours, if they use it too, to make sure that the septic tank works efficiently.
-The purpose of the septic tank is to treat all the waste water from your property.
-There is more information about septic tanks on the Scottish Water website.
+If you live in a rural area and your home isn't connected to the mains drainage, you're likely to have a septic tank.
+Its purpose is to treat the waste water from your property and maybe adjoining properties.
+It's up to you - and your neighbours, if they use the septic tank too - to make sure it works efficiently.

-The registration means that you have authorisation to use the septic tank.
+Registration means that you're allowed to use the septic tank.

-When you move to a property with a septic tank it is the responsibility of your qualified conveyancer or solicitor to check that the registration has been done.
-If the details of the property are not already on the register then they should be added when the property changes hands.
-Find out more about using a conveyancer to buy a home.
+If you move into a property with a septic tank, your qualified conveyancer or solicitor is responsible for checking that the tank has been registered.
+If the details of the property aren't already on the register, they should be added when the property changes hands.

-SEPA don’t hold maintenance records for septic tanks or drainage fields/soakaways.
-If a buyer wants to know about the condition of a septic tank, they should contact the seller and could request maintenance records.
+SEPA doesn't hold maintenance records for septic tanks or drainage fields or soakaways.
+If a buyer wants to know about the condition of a septic tank, they should contact the seller and can request maintenance records.
 Septic tanks should be emptied on a regular basis, so there should be a record of payment that the service has been carried out.

 Building a new home

-You may decide or have to decide to use a septic tank because of where you are building.
+If you're building a new home, you may decide to use - or have to use - a septic tank because of where you're building.

-There is useful information on the Scottish Environment Protection Agency website about what you need to do and what consent is required.
-You should also have help from an architect, builder or planning officer to sort this out.
+There's useful information on the SEPA website about what you need to do and what consent is required.
+You should also have help from an architect, a builder or a planning officer to sort this out.

 How does a septic tank work

 A septic tank works like a basic sewage treatment works.
 The waste material settles in the tank and is then digested by natural bacteria.
-Over time partially decomposed solids collect at the bottom and form a sludge.
-This material has to be removed by de-sludging.
-When you use a septic tank you have to make sure that:
+Over time, partly decomposed solids collect at the bottom and form a sludge.
+This material has to be removed by desludging.
+If you use a septic tank, you have to make sure that:

-- it is secure and in good working order
+- it's secure and in good working order

-Your local authority environmental health department may be able to help you if you have problems with your septic tank.
-They may have a list of local contractors who can maintain and mend septic tanks.
+Your local authority's environmental health department may be able to help if you have problems with your septic tank.
+It may have a list of local contractors who can maintain and mend septic tanks.

-You might have problems agreeing with those that share the septic tank about:
+You might have problems agreeing with the people who share the septic tank about:

-- how to maintain your septic tank, for example the secure lids, or
+- how to maintain the tank, for example the secure lids

-- what to do if it needs to be replaced, or
+- what to do if it needs to be replaced

-- how to apportion costs for desludging (because properties are different sizes).
+- how to allocate costs for desludging - because properties are different sizes.

 You must try to agree about how to maintain your septic tank.
-Check if you have rules in your title deeds about the maintenance of the septic tank.
+Check if there are rules in your title deeds about maintaining the septic tank.

 If a repair is required to make the tank safe under the current water regulations and the owners can't agree, one owner can organise the repair by serving a notice on all the owners.
 The other owners can appeal against the notice.
-All the owners will be responsible for sharing the costs of the repair and any legal costs (legal note 2).
+All the owners will be responsible for sharing the costs of the repair and any legal costs.

-If you fail to check it properly and there is a leak because of poor maintenance you could have a statutory notice issued to force you to maintain, repair or improve the septic tank.
-Find out more about resolving neighbour problems.
+If you fail to check the tank properly and there's a leak because of poor maintenance, you could have a statutory notice issued to force you to maintain, repair or improve the tank.
+You can read more about resolving neighbour problems.

 Septic tank blockages and overflows

-Any septic tank blockages or overflows are the responsibility of those that use the tank.
-If you don't fix the problem and there is some discharge you are causing pollution and can be prosecuted for causing a statutory nuisance.
+The people who use a septic tank are responsible for any blockages or overflows.
+If you don't fix the problem and there's some discharge, you're causing pollution and can be prosecuted for causing a statutory nuisance.

-If you want to report someone for failing to fix a problem of seepage from the septic tank you can contact Scottish Environmental Protection Agency and provide the details.
-If the leak has seeped into land or water that may mean other people could come to harm this is a statutory nuisance (legal note 1).
+If you want to report someone for failing to fix a problem of seepage from the septic tank, you can contact the Scottish Environmental Protection Agency (SEPA) and provide the details.
+If the leak has seeped into land or water that may mean other people could come to harm, this is a statutory nuisance.

-If it is urgent you can phone your local SEPA offices.
-There are 25 across Scotland and you can find the nearest on the SEPA website.
+If it's urgent, you can phone your local SEPA office.
+SEPA has 25 offices across Scotland and you can find your nearest office on the SEPA website.
 You might find it useful to use our guidance on writing a letter [ 46 kb].

 Supply of a septic tank

 Septic tanks range in price from several hundred to several thousand pounds.
-You should contact your local authority environmental health department as they may have information about local stockists.
+You should contact your local authority's environmental health department, as they may have information about local stockists.
 A local firm may have a maintenance contract that you can also draw up at the time of purchase.
-If this is in writing it will be evidence of the contract although a verbal agreement may also be enough to have a contract.
+If this is in writing, it will be evidence of the contract, although a verbal agreement may be enough to have a contract.

 Desludging a septic tank

-You can choose to use the service provided by Scottish Water or a private firm.
-If you choose the services of a private firm you should make a contract with them.
+You can choose to use the desludging service provided by Scottish Water or by a private firm.
+If you choose the services of a private firm, you should make a contract with them.

 You can choose between:

-- a scheduled service - this is a planned service with desludging at regular intervals and you will be asked to sign a contract for this service
+- a scheduled service - this is a planned service with desludging at regular intervals and you'll be asked to sign a contract for this service

-- an unscheduled service - if you give Scottish Water at least 5 days notice it can call to desludge at your request.
+- an unscheduled service - if you give Scottish Water at least five days' notice, they can call to desludge at your request.
 This service is more expensive than the scheduled service.

-If you have a serious problem that needs attention immediately there is an emergency service called an Urgent Response service.
-Scottish Water will try to provide the service within 2 working days.
+If you have a serious problem that needs immediate attention, there's an emergency service called an urgent response service.
+Scottish Water will try to provide the service within two working days.
 This is the most expensive service for desludging.

-If you use Scottish Water to desludge your septic tank its charges are based on standard sizes and reasonable access to the septic tank.
-If your tank does not match the specifications and conditions for the standard charges Scottish Water may still be able to desludge the tank but will quote a price for your tank.
+If you use Scottish Water to desludge your septic tank, their charges are based on standard sizes and reasonable access to the septic tank.
+If your tank doesn't match the specifications and conditions for the standard charges, Scottish Water may still be able to desludge the tank but will quote a price for your tank.

-You will get a bill within 30 days for any desludging.
-If you don't pay it Scottish Water will refuse to come back to your septic tank to desludge it on another occasion.
+You'll get a bill within 30 days for any desludging.
+If you don't pay it, Scottish Water will refuse to come back to your septic tank to desludge it on another occasion.

-To check the current charges for desludging go to the Scottish Water website.
+You can check the current charges for desludging on the Scottish Water website.

 Paying for sewerage services

-You do not have to pay for sewerage services from the local authority on your council tax bill.
+You don't have to pay for sewerage services from the local authority on your council tax bill.
 The septic tank should provide all the sewerage service that you need.